openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 Examples:

-1. If a Receiver makes a request with an invalid OAuth token, then the Transmitter MUST respond with a 401 error status.
+1. If a Receiver makes an unauthorized request, then the Transmitter MUST respond with a 401 error status.
-2. If the Receiver presents a valid OAuth token, but the Transmitter policy does not permit the Receiver from obtaining the status, then the Transmitter MAY respond with a 403 error status.
+2. If a Receiver makes an authorized request, but the Transmitter policy does not permit the Receiver from obtaining the status, then the Transmitter MAY respond with a 403 error status.
 3. If the Receiver requests the status for a stream that does not exist then the